-- 19. Component 1 will support the Government in achieving education for all.
-The expected outcome is increased access to education and capacity development in assisted preschools and primary schools. - 20.
-School feeding will target food-insecure rural areas of Kirundo, Muyinga and Ngozi provinces characterized by low enrolment rates.
-UNICEF-supported early childhood development (ECD) centres in these provinces will be assisted.
-A daily hot meal will be provided for 180 days of the school year to preschool and primary schoolchildren attending classes.
+- 20. Component 1 will support the Government in achieving education for all.
+The expected outcome is increased access to education and capacity development in assisted preschools and primary schools. - 21.
+School feeding will target food-insecure rural areas of Kirundo, Muyinga and Ngozi provinces characterized by low enrolment rates, through assistance to early childhood development (ECD) centres supported by UNICEF.
+Feeding children who are at risk of being affected by chronic malnutrition gives them the chance to start education in an environment conducive to learning.
+The CP intervention in ECD centres which represents only 6 percent of the cost of the school feeding component will complement UNICEF's support to those children and supports the Government's new policy on ECD.
+It will also help alleviate a heavy burden of childcare for women who spend long hours fetching and cooking food.
+A daily hot meal22 will be provided for 180 days of the school year to preschool and primary schoolchildren attending classes.
 The meal will be an incentive to attend regularly and should improve completion rates.
-WFP will work with partners in schools to implement the Essential Package. - 21.
-An annual average of 200,000 children will be supported.
-Targeting of schools will be reviewed on the basis of Ministry of Education statistics and agreed hand-over criteria such as food security levels, academic performance and availability of government resources.
-ECD centres near primary schools will be targeted to minimize costs. - 22.
+WFP will work with partners in schools to implement the Essential Package.23 - 22.
+An annual average of 200,000 children will be supported.24 Targeting of schools will be reviewed on the basis of Ministry of Education statistics and agreed hand-over criteria such as food security levels, academic performance and availability of government resources.
+ECD centres near primary schools will be targeted to minimize costs. - 23.
 The Ministry of Education will progressively take over responsibility for the school meals programme through its SFU; school feeding will be implemented through provincial directorates of education and primary education authorities.
-Quarterly reviews will be conducted by the Project Steering Committee.
-The SFU, WFP and partners will undertake joint M&E missions; the Ministry of Education will provide WFP with relevant reports.
-Management committees will oversee activities and parents will be expected to contribute time, cooking utensils, firewood, etc. - 23.
+Quarterly reviews will be conducted by the Project Steering Committee.25 The SFU, WFP and partners will undertake joint M&E missions; the Ministry of Education will provide WFP with relevant reports.
+Management committees will oversee activities and parents will be expected to contribute time, cooking utensils, firewood, etc. WFP will continue to ensure that parent committees are gender-balanced and will provide committee members with training to empower them with new skills. - 24.
 The Government has contributed US\$7.3 million to the school meals programme over the last two school years.
 The Government and its partners finance complementary activities recognized by the PSDEF as fundamental to basic education.
-With the support of WHO, the Ministry of Health will continue deworming in all schools; UNICEF will distribute school kits to WFP-assisted schools and ECD centres; and WFP, the Food and Agriculture Organization of the United Nations (FAO), the International Fund for Agricultural Development and NGO partners will support pilots on school gardens and fuel-efficient cooking stoves.
-WFP will assist the Government in incorporating school feeding into existing policy frameworks and developing a strategy for a national school meals programme. - 24.
-Component 1 will require 28,080 mt of food.
-The Government has pledged US\$4.9 million to this component for the first year almost 70 percent of the annual cost and is expected to continue to provide funding.
+With the support of